Organwolf/100-days-of-code/README.md

 - [ ] Trigger visuals via code

 ###### App development
+- [ ] Use a single API call in an app
+- [ ] Use multiple API calls in an app
 - [ ] Create a full-stack application
 - [ ] Make a simple app for mobile